 Odum also became the first Sycamore to appear on the All-Missouri Valley Conference First Team since 2001 and just the sixth all-time.
 Freshman Khristian Smith was a member of the MVC All-Bench Team while Lucas Eitel and Justin Gant were named Second Team MVC Scholar-Athletes.
 Additionally, Odum was named to the 2013 Lou Henson All-America Team as well as the 2013 NABC All-District 16 First Team.

-ISU finished the 2013-14 campaign with a 14-1 record when holding an opponent under under 63 points or less in a game.
-Under Lansing, the Sycamores are 54-4 when allowing less than 63 points to the opposition (including a 16-0 mark when holding teams to 53 or less).
+The Sycamores are 53-18 (.746) inside Hulman Center under Lansing.
+Additionally, the Sycamores are 63-8 with Lansing as head coach when allowing less than 63 points to the opposition (including a 17-0 mark when holding teams to 53 or less).

 In 2011-12, the Sycamores finished the year with an 18-15 record and advanced to the CollegeInsiders.com Postseason Tournament.
 It marked the third consecutive year the team has reached postseason play -- its longest such stretch since the 1977, 1978 and 1979 seasons when Larry Bird donned the Indiana State uniform.